Sales Tax guide

 What is the Sales Tax Calculator doing with my numbers?

-In plain language: The calculator multiplies subtotal by the sales tax rate, then adds the tax amount to the subtotal for the final total.
+In plain language: The calculator changes the sales tax rate into a decimal, multiplies subtotal by that rate to get tax, then adds tax to subtotal for the final total.
 If the result seems too high or too low, first check whether each field expects a monthly amount, annual amount, dollar value, or percent.

 What does this estimate leave out?

 This is a manual-rate estimate.
-It does not look up local rates, exemptions, shipping rules, marketplace rules, or tax holidays.
+It does not look up current local rates, product exemptions, shipping rules, marketplace rules, tax holidays, or official filing amounts.
 Real finance decisions can also depend on fees, timing, local rules, credit details, and provider-specific terms.

 Related tools